-Deferred taxes arise due to temporary differences between the carrying amounts of assets and liabilities for financial reporting purposes and their respective tax bases.
-Deferred taxes are recognized except for the following:
+Deferred taxes arise due to temporary differences between the carrying amounts of assets and liabilities for financial reporting date and their respective tax bases.
+Deferred tax is not recognized for temporary differences arising from:

-- (i) The initial recognition of assets and liabilities in a transaction that is not a business combination and that affects neither accounting nor taxable profits (losses) at the time of the transaction; - (ii) Temporary differences related to investments in subsidiaries, affiliates and joint ventures to the extent that the Company is able to control the timing of the reversal of the temporary differences and it is probable that they will not reverse in the foreseeable future; and - (iii) Taxable temporary differences arising on the initial recognition of goodwill.
+- (i) The initial recognition of assets and liabilities in a transaction that is not a business combination and that affects neither accounting profits nor taxable profits (losses) at the time of the transaction; - (ii) Temporary differences related to investments in subsidiaries, affiliates and joint ventures to the extent that the Company is able to control the timing of the reversal of the temporary differences and it is probable that they will not reverse in the foreseeable future; and - (iii) Taxable temporary differences arising on the initial recognition of goodwill.